|Release Date||:||09/04/2014 (DE)|

 |Time||:||01 Hours 39 Minutes|

-Written by Per Gunnar Jonsson on January 12, 2018
+written by Per Gunnar Jonsson on on 12 January 2018

 A fairly entertaining movie but Hercules as most people know the story it is not.
 The movie blurb above from Paramount is at least fairly honest in calling it a “revisionist take”.
 Most other commercial texts talk about the legendary twelve labors and in general makes you think that Hercules is … well Hercules.
 Do not be fooled.
 Most of this movie goes to some length to portray Hercules as a normal man, unusually strong for sure but certainly no demigod, that have created the myth surrounding him himself with the help of his friends.
 If you are into Greek mythology and do not like it messed wit... read the rest.